 2.3 We will send you the tax return and supporting schedules for you to approve and sign.
-We will then submit it, with the accounts and computations, to H M Revenue & Customs.
+We will then submit it, with the accounts and computations, to HM Revenue & Customs.

 2.4 We will advise you of the amounts of corporation tax to be paid and the dates by which the company should make the payments.
 Where appropriate, we will initiate repayment claims when tax has been overpaid.

-2.5 We will deal with all communications relating to the company’s tax return addressed to us by H M Revenue & Customs or passed to us by the company, and subject to the nature of the communication, may need to be the subject of a separate assignment in which case we will seek further instructions from you.
-However, if H M Revenue & Customs choose your return for enquiry this work will need to be the subject of a separate assignment in which case we will seek further instructions from you.
+2.5 We will deal with all communications relating to the company’s tax return addressed to us by HM Revenue & Customs or passed to us by the company, and subject to the nature of the communication, may need to be the subject of a separate assignment in which case we will seek further instructions from you.
+However, if H M Revenue & Customs choose your return for inquiry this work will need to be the subject of a separate assignment in which case we will seek further instructions from you.

 2.6 We will prepare the tax provisions and disclosures to be included in the company’s statutory accounts.

-3.1 We will maintain your payroll records, supply you with completed weekly/monthly payslips for you ( on request) to pass to employees, supply you with details of the PAYE and National Insurance Contributions for you to send to the Collector of Taxes with a cheque which you will draw, complete your year end return form P35 with forms P14 and P60 and supply you with the completed form P35 for signature and submission by you to H M Revenue & Customs with forms P14 and the forms P60 that you will pass to each employee.
+3.1 We will maintain your payroll records, supply you with completed weekly/monthly payslips for you ( on request) to pass to employees, supply you with details of the PAYE and National Insurance Contributions for you to send to the Collector of Taxes with a cheque which you will draw, complete your year-end return form P35 with forms P14 and P60 and supply you with the completed form P35 for signature and submission by you to HM Revenue & Customs with forms P14 and the forms P60 that you will pass to each employee.

 3.2 In order to do this we need to comply with the Employer’s Guide to PAYE: We will consider with you the detailed information that is required and the form in which it is to be provided.

-3.3 Setting up pension and pension related services are charged separately and the fee is not included in the payroll unless agreed in advance in writing.
+3.3 Setting up pension and pension-related services are charged separately and the fee is not included in the payroll unless agreed in advance in writing.

-3.4 If you have requested us to deal with pension, we will provide you a separate quotation, where the rest of the terms will remain same as written in this agreement.
+3.4 If you have requested us to deal with a pension, we will provide you a separate quotation, where the rest of the terms will remain the same as written in this agreement.
 Additional shareholders or employees on the payroll will incur additional charges.
 Please ask us for a quote if this applies in your case.

-The payroll period runs from 1st April to 31st March every year, For all inclusive packages the fee is charged as per the accounting year of the company, whereas for the standalone or one off service package/service the fee is charged as per the payroll period.
+The payroll period runs from 1st April to 31st March every year, For all-inclusive packages, the fee is charged as per the accounting year of the company, whereas for the standalone or one-off service package/service the fee is charged as per the payroll period.